LorenzoNiero/colour-spotter-app/README.md

 ## Overview

-Colour Spotter is an Android application that allows users to capture and analysing the video feed in real-time from images using the device's camera to find the most common colour value inside the target hole.
+**Colour Spotter** is an Android app that allows users to identify the predominant color of a central portion of the camera feed in real-time.
+Using **CameraX** and **Jetpack Compose**, the app displays a video preview with an overlay that highlights a central area for color selection.
+The user can start the acquisition and obtain the color name, which is determined through a call to an external API.
+The app is designed to demonstrate the use of **CameraX** for video streaming, real-time image processing, and UI management via **Jetpack Compose**.
+It also includes the ability to store acquired colors for later viewing and management.

 The app is based on [Android developers architecture](https://developer.android.com/jetpack/guide?gclsrc=ds&gclsrc=ds) developed with [Jetpack Compose](https://developer.android.com/jetpack/compose).

 ## Features

-* **Color Capture:** Capture colors from images using the device's camera.
 * **Color Identification:** Identify the dominant color
 * **Database Integration:** Store and retrieve color palettes using a local database (Room).
 * **Dynamic Updates:** The color list automatically updates with database changes.
-* **MVVM Architecture:** Follows the Model-View-ViewModel architectural pattern for clean code organization.
 * **Jetpack Compose:** Built with Jetpack Compose for a modern and declarative UI.
 * **Material Design 3:** Adheres to Material Design 3 guidelines for a consistent and user-friendly experience.